warmans/cv/CV.md

 ### Personal

 Outside of work I love to write music and build things (software and physical).
 I have been into 3d printing for several years and have recently started working with CNC machines.
-I also enjoy electrical engineering, although have a long road ahead in this area.
-Finally I run a website that facilitates collaborative audio transcription for tin-pot radio station that stopped broadcasting 20 years ago.
+I also enjoy electrical engineering, although I have a long road ahead in this area.
+As a side-project I run a website that facilitates collaborative audio transcription for tin-pot radio station that stopped broadcasting 20 years ago.
+This allows people to submit transcriptions in return for charitable donations to their chosen cause.

 I just recently relocated back to the UK after spending 7 years living in Berlin, Germany.
 Berlin continues to be one of my favorite places in the world.